garagehive/garagehive.github.io/docs/garagehive-online-documents-previewing-and-publishing-online-documents.md

 > **Note:**
 >
 > If the document is edited after it has been published, it must be republished.
-The previously sent document is now a draft version.
+The previously sent document version is revoked and customer needs to use the latest online document link.

 <br>